hasura/graphql-engine/manual/tutorial/4-explore-hasura-cluster.rst

 ===================================

-A Hasura cluster is essentially a kubernetes cluster that has 4 Hasura APIs, a controller to manage configuration changes across the cluster, and a SSH/git-push service to help you `git push` to deploy easily.
+A Hasura cluster is essentially a kubernetes cluster that has 4 Hasura APIs, a controller to manage configuration changes across the cluster, and a SSH/git-push microservice to help you `git push` to deploy easily.

-Get cluster information and the services running
+Get cluster information and the microservices running
 ------------------------------------------------

 Inside your project directory, run: